rogsme/rogs.me/content/_index.md

 ---
 # Who am I?

 Hello world!
-I'm a Full-Stack web developer from Valencia, Venezuela, but now living in [Montevideo, Uruguay](https://www.openstreetmap.org/relation/2929054).
+I'm a Backend web developer from Valencia, Venezuela, but now living in [Montevideo, Uruguay](https://www.openstreetmap.org/relation/2929054).

 I have experience in front-end, back-end, and DevOps.
 New technologies fuel my